These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 Instructions

 - Peel and quarter the potatoes.
-Fill a large stockpot with cold water.
+Fill a large pot with cold water.
 Generously salt the water.

 - Place potatoes into the salted water.